 Picture 1.
 Members of the National Resilience Institute Alumni (IKAL) Regular Course (KRA) 25/1992

 The national seminar is hosted by a collaboration among the National Resilience Institute Alumni (IKAL) Regular Course (KRA) 25/1992, Ministry of Industry of Republic Indonesia, and Purnomo Yusgiantoro Center (PYC).
 It was held at the Indonesian Ministry of Industry on September 25, 2017.
 The main theme of the seminar is the Threat Assessment in Indonesian National Life on National Resilience Perspective Focusing on the Economic Aspects of Real Sector, Fiscal and Monetary Sector.
-This is the third seminar conducted as a part of IKAL KRA 25/1992 anniversary celebration.
+This was the third seminar conducted as a part of IKAL KRA 25/1992 anniversary celebration.
 The main goal of the seminar is to present important considerations or inputs for the Indonesian Government in making their policy process.

-The opening speech is by the Indonesian Minister for Industry, Mr. Airlangga Hartarto.
+The opening speech was by the Indonesian Minister for Industry, Mr. Airlangga Hartarto.
 Mr. Hartarto gave a very interesting presentation on “The Role of the Real Sector to National Economic Resilience”.
 He stated that Indonesia’s GDP in G20 was ranked 16th, while based on United Nations Industrial Development Organization (UNIDO) 2017 International Yearbook of Industrial Statistics, the Market Value Added (MVA) of Indonesia was ranked 9th, with the amount of US$ 225,673,800,000 or a worldwide share of 1.8%, similar to Brazil and UK.

 In the second quarter of 2017, the Indonesian industry has a strong performance, with increased growth in all sectors, reaching the Ministry’s target for this year.
 The performance of the industrial sectors contributes significantly to Indonesia’s GDP, with the processing industry contributing to 20.26% (2nd quarter of 2017).
 Mr. Hartarto also highlighted that based on Global MVA Rank, Indonesia is currently in the top 10 manufacturers in the world, and in the first place in ASEAN.
 Mr. Hartarto stated that the Ministry supports Mr. Jokowi’s ambitious plan to develop the Indonesian industry not only in Java but in Indonesia as the whole nation.
 Despite these positive outcomes in the industry sector, Mr. Hartarto mentioned three main challenges Indonesia is facing until today.
 They are (1) job creation, (2) digital-based economy concept, and (3) industry revolution, which rely on the robotic system.